 |$1,000||$300||$17 per $100||$51||$351||517%|

-The table below shows the fees on a payday loan, compared to the typical costs of some other types of loans for the same amount.
+The table below shows the fees on a payday loan compared to the typical costs of a credit card or a line of credit.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)||Line of Credit (7% + $5 fee)|